cambrad3/cambrad3.github.io/index.md

 We have also trained boosting algorithms, the gradient boosted tree regressor gives the best results out of all the models.
 Below chart compares various models.

  <img src="https://www.dropbox.com/s/uhtaj2o945p1vpq/Screen%20Shot%202019-11-13%20at%202.34.30%20PM.png?raw=1" width="500">
-Nazanin, Kevin, Kalyan

 ### Conclusion
 For unsupervised learning, hierarhical clustering provides the best performance.
 For supervised learning, three models that were explored, linear regression, random forest, and gradient boosting, all provide similar performance.
-The top three important features, in order of importance, are rookie career winshare followed by rookie offensive box plus minus and rookie age.
+The top three important features from linear regression are rookie career winshare followed by rookie offensive box plus minus and rookie age.

 ### Appendix
 #### Glossary of features